trigram-mrp/fractureiser/docs/timeline.md

 We believe we've discovered the true function of Stage3 (`client.jar`) and are attempting to document it here.
 It's not good, folks.

-The quick version, while we get this document in shape: client.jar searches *the entire filesystem* for files that look like mod JARs, and infects them with Stage0.
+The quick version, while we get this document in shape: client.jar searches *the entire filesystem* for files that look like mod jars, and infects them with Stage0.
 This includes *entire Gradle and Maven caches*, as well as tons of things mod devs would likely never think to check.
 The potential scale and scope of this infection has gone from "a couple weird mods" to *potentially infinite*.

 We believe this is how the infection initially spread, and Curseforge may not have been the initial attack vector.